react-native-community/discussions-and-proposals/proposals/0684-adding-e2e-in-core.md

 ## Basic example

-On a basic level, the idea is to have fully automated end-to-end testing running on CircleCI on `react-native`'s every single commit to flag if any code change is inadvertently introducing a regression of some form.
+On a basic level, the idea is to have fully automated end-to-end testing running on CircleCI on `react-native`'s to flag if any code change is inadvertently introducing a regression of some form.

 The code and tests to do so will live in a new dedicated monorepo package, `packages/rn-tester-e2e` and rely on the existing `RNTester` test app.